Michael Heisley

 Michael E. Heisley (March 13, 1937 – April 26, 2014) was an American businessman and former majority owner of the Memphis Grizzlies.
+He founded The Heico Companies, a Chicago holding company.

 Biography

-A computer salesman by trade, Heisley used $150,000 from selling his home and $10 million in bank loans to acquire Conco, maker of sewer and drain equipment.
-Later Heisley expanded his holdings through the purchase of several near-bankrupt Rust Belt manufacturers.
+A computer salesman by trade, Heisley used $150,000 from selling his home and $10 million in bank loans to acquire Conco, maker of sewer and drain equipment, in 1979.
+Later Heisley expanded his holdings through the purchase of several near-bankrupt Rust Belt manufacturers, creating the holding company Heico Companies.
 As of 2009, Heico operates 40 companies, largely in steel, construction, and equipment.

 Heisley was also involved in multiple business ventures, such as: